Authentic Italian Marinara Sauce from Scratch!

 Homemade Marinara Sauce From Scratch

-In simple terms, Marinara Sauce, one of the quintessential sauces of Italian cuisine, is Tomato Sauce, or what Americans sometimes call Spaghetti Sauce, and Italian-Americans sometimes call “gravy.”
+What is Marinara Sauce?
+In simple terms, traditional Marinara Sauce, one of the quintessential sauces of Italian cuisine, is Tomato Sauce, or what Americans sometimes call Spaghetti Sauce, and Italian-Americans sometimes call “gravy.”
 This is what my family called it when I was a kid.
 Well, my mom’s side of the family, anyway—the ones who actually made Authentic Italian Marinara Sauce.
-However, it wasn’t that simple, sometimes gravy meant the traditional sauce of Emilia-Romagna, Bolognese Sauce.
+However, it wasn’t that simple, sometimes gravy meant the traditional sauce from Emilia-Romagna, which of course, is Bolognese Sauce.

-Italian food is near and dear to my heart.
+Italian food, and particularly marinara sauce from scratch, is near and dear to my heart.
 I was raised on homemade Italian spaghetti sauce and all sorts of traditional Italian dishes.
 And I still have a hard time going to an Italian restaurant (Italy excepted, especially in Rome) because my Nana made the best Italian marinara sauce (and meatballs)!

 I remember being quite surprised that Authentic Italian Marinara Sauce is actually quite quick and easy to make, and requires just a few ingredients.
-Growing up there was always a mystery behind Nana’s sauce, and the one thing I knew early on, was that we would never ever have store-bought marinara.
+Growing up there was always a mystery behind Nana’s scratch marinara sauce, and the one thing I knew early on as a little girl, was that we would never ever have store-bought marinara sauce!

 And to be clear, you can make marinara sauce from scratch with canned tomatoes.
 In fact, you can make Authentic Marinara Sauce from canned tomatoes, fresh tomatoes, or even from tomato puree.
 It’s all real Italian marinara sauce!

-Do not assume fresh tomatoes will make a better sauce.
-It depends on the tomato.
+Do not assume fresh tomatoes will make the best marinara sauce.
+It depends on the tomatoes.
 If you don’t have in season, low-acidic tomatoes like San Marzano, Roma, or cherry tomatoes, a high-quality canned tomato will probably taste more like a true Italian marinara sauce.

 First, you should decide if you want your homemade marinara sauce to be chunky or smooth.
 If you don’t have a strong preference one way or the other, it may depend on what you’re using it for.